GabeScott/standard-works-vault/General Conference/1974 October - As a Beacon on a Hill.md

 # As a Beacon on a Hill

-*By By Bishop H. Burke Peterson - First Counselor in the Presiding Bishopric*
+By Bishop H. Burke Peterson - *First Counselor in the Presiding Bishopric*

 *Given in the October session of the 1974 General Conference*